-Cats often leave their litter box and scratch the floor after they poop.
+Cats often leave their litter box and scratch the floor after pooping.
 It can be confusing for pet owners because it doesn’t appear to serve any purpose, but there is a logical explanation.

 Finding the right size of litter box doesn’t just involve buying the largest product in the store.
 You need the right shape and must line it with quality cat litter.
-By following the recommendations in this guide, your cat scratching the floor after using the litter box will soon stop.
+By following the recommendations in this guide, your cat will stop scratching the floor after using the litter box as it won’t be necessary.

 - 1 My Cat Leaves Their Litter Box and Scratches the Floor

 - 2 How to Choose the Right Litter Box for Your Cat